MiaJY-Yang/FluAdaX/README.md

 - Host_origin
 - Spillover score λsp.
 - Adaptability score targeting five hosts: λad(human), λad(swine), λad(avian), λad(canine), λad(equine).

+## Data availability
+The datasets can be access at Zenodo (https://doi.org/10.5281/zenodo.15803258)

 ##  Citation
 If you use FluAdaX in your research, please cite the following: